Odden69/Miller_and_Davies/documentation/manual_testing.md

 ### Code Tests
-The code has been checked and all errors in the code has been taken care of.
+The code has been checked and all errors in the code have been taken care of.

 | File | Jigsaw validator | pep8 pylint django | JSHint |
 |:-----|:----------------:|:------------------:|:------:|